 I don’t know now if I knew then why I made clam sauce so often.
 I used to think I made it because I was good at it.
 I used to think I made it because people who eat it enjoy it.
 I used to think I made it because that’s what I always made.
-But it has since come into place for me: that dish connects me like no other to where I came from.
-My grandfather wasn’t just a cook, he was an honest to god chef.
+But it has since occurred to me: this dish connects me like no other to where I came from.
+My grandfather wasn’t just a cook, he was an honest-to-god chef.
 Food was important to him like it is to me.
 Though I, like my sister and two cousins on that side of the family, only knew him through the untarnished telescope of a grandchild, this man was a great man.
 He exists in many families in many countries in many eras.
 You may have had him in your life; but this one was mine.
 His clam sauce is his mark on me.
 If I make this dish for you, I don’t just like you … I love you (or at least someone at the table).

-I think that added to my apprehension … how do you cook for god when you don’t even have Whole Foods at your disposal?
+I think that added to my apprehension … how do you cook for god when you don’t even have a farm at your disposal?
 By the time I started cooking, my nerves were fucking shot.
 To quell the edge, I know I took a swig of white wine, an ingredient I introduced into the recipe soon after Poppy had passed on to the big spaghetti pot in the sky.
-[Note To Kids: Underage drinking is very bad and I’d never do it – so I was probably like 22 when this took place].
+[Note To Kids: Underage drinking is very very bad and I’d never do it – so obviously I was probably like 22 when this took place].

-Mr. Michelin and his wife, who is a very accomplished chef as well, arrived a few hours into the cooking … but well before anyone else.
+Mr. Michelin and his wife, arrived a few hours into the cooking … but well before anyone else.
 Beyond a simple hello, I ignored them.
 I focused more intently on my task.
 Mr. Michelin walked by the kitchen every so often.
 I was sure he was watching me … laughing at my pedestrian antics … my silly attempts to prepare something for someone of his skill level.
 But each time he passed quietly with what appeared to be an earnest smile.
-He was fucking with me.
-I knew it!
+He was fucking with me and I knew it!
 He was just trying to get into my head.

-He opened the fridge and got some water.
+M. opened the fridge and retrieved some water.
 Mysterious as that act was, everything changed after that close of the refrigerator door.
 This change wasn’t a retrospective appreciation for what took place.
 No, it hit me immediately.

-The cool air puffed out of the refrigerator blowing my hair and cooling my battle with the beating heat of the stove.
-He peered from a short distance.
+Meanwhile, M. peered from that short distance.
 He didn’t encroach, he didn’t bother, he didn’t do anything.
 No, this man, this titan of culinary offerings, sat and watched me for probably about thirty seconds.
-While I’ll save the exact quote for my own personal treasure chests, Mr. Michelin complimented my knife skills.
-He looked at the countertop of ingredients and told me he was excited.
-That food was about simplicity and he was looking forward to it.
+While I’ll save the exact quote for my own personal treasure chests, M., in his broken English, entrusted me with a compliment tied to my knife skills.
+He scanned countertop of my mise.
+He was excited, he appreciated the difficulty of the simple, and he was looking forward to the meal.